Optimal transport metrics

 3 “Neural Net distance”

-Wasserstein distance with a baked in notion of the capacity of the function class which approximate the true Wasserstein (Arora et al. 2017).
+Wasserstein distance with a baked-in notion of the capacity of the function class which approximates the true Wasserstein (Arora et al. 2017).
 Is this actually used?

 4 Fisher distance